 Is that you right now?
 I bet that’s you right now.
 You’re about to head off backpacking and it’s just like “What do I bring to a hostel?”

 Yeah, it’s a bore.
 Packing is also a game though!
 You do it a few times and you just keep getting better and better.
-Soon your packing list is second nature – no thinking required.
+Soon, your packing list will be second nature – no thinking required.

 Until that day though, you need a kickass list of the necessities for the hostel goodness.

 Enter the one-stop ultimate hostel packing list: this list!
 Variables will, of course, vary (as they often do).
 However, inside this list, you’re going to find a suggestion for just about every hostel essential, gadget, and goodie your brain could fathom.
 Plus, some it probably couldn’t.